-Before European settlers came to America, the Native Americans did not know that a solar eclipse was the moon passing in front of the sun.
+There was, of course, a time when the Native Americans did not know that a solar eclipse was the moon passing in front of the sun.
 They also did not have the warning and preparation that we have today.
 To the Native Americans, it would just be another day, same as the last, until the solar eclipse began.
 It’s easy to see how this experience could be incredibly frightening for people who didn’t know what was happening.
 Despite not fully understanding a solar eclipse, the Native Americans would come up with their own legends behind it.

 In the Choctaw Nation, people associated the darkness of an eclipse with a mischievous black squirrel.
 As the dark ring emerged in the sky, they believed a black squirrel was trying to eat the sun, their source of heat and illumination.
 Naturally, this deeply frightened the Choctaw people.
 However, because squirrels are easily startled by loud noises, the Native Americans would try to scare it away.
 The women would scream at the top of their lungs, wave their arms, and ring loud bells.
 The children would bang on pots and pans, trying to make as much noise as possible.
 The more stoic men would stand at attention and fire their rifles in the sky toward the ever advancing black squirrel.
 As you can imagine, with all of this commotion the animals would be frightened as well.
 Dogs would bark, horses would stir, and all means of calamity would ensue.
 With the slow progression of the eclipse, the Native Americans might continue this uproar for a few hours, in some cases.
 Eventually, the eclipse would subside and the Choctaw people would celebrate having scarred the hungry black squirrel away.